FrancisBanville/ms_interpreting_probabilities/README.md

 > networks using the dissimilarity in species composition ($\beta_{S}$,
 > [@Fig:accumulation]a) and the dissimilarity of interactions between common
 > species ($\beta_{OS}$, [@Fig:accumulation]b) indices
 > [@Poisot2012Dissimilaritya].
-Expectingly, local networks are highly dissimilar
+Expectedly, local networks are highly dissimilar
 > from the metaweb in terms of species composition, especially when only a
-> limited number of sites has been sampled.
-This is because few species from the
+> limited number of sites have been sampled.
+This is because few species from
-> metaweb (species pool) occur locally.
+> the metaweb (species pool) occur locally.
 Moreover, we observe a peak in the
 > dissimilarity of interactions between common species at intermediate sampling
 > levels.
 This suggests that species are collected faster than their
 > interactions.
 With a limited number of sampled local networks, few regional